Zasilkovna/WooCommerce/ai-docs/reference/packetery-module-entityfactory.md

 [VERIFY: src/Packetery/Module/EntityFactory/Carrier.php#AGE_VERIFIED_CARRIERS].
-The weight limit and several flags of an internal carrier are fixed values of the same file [VERIFY: src/Packetery/Module/EntityFactory/Carrier.php#fromNonFeedCarrierData], so an internal carrier accepts the same packet size in every country.
+The weight limit and several flags of an internal carrier are fixed values of the same file [VERIFY: src/Packetery/Module/EntityFactory/Carrier.php#fromNonFeedCarrierData], so an internal carrier carries the same weight limit in every country.

 The factories trust the shape of their input.
 A row with a missing column or a changed name gives no error of this module [VERIFY: src/Packetery/Module/EntityFactory/CustomsDeclaration.php#createItemFromStandardizedStructure].